Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Additional Numerical Results

-We use R to conduct all numerical experiments.
-Our proposed algorithms, NPMC-CX and NPMC-ER, have been implemented in the package \texttt{npcs} (\url{https://CRAN.R-project.org/package=npcs}).
-The optimization procedure in step 2 of Algorithm 1 and step 3 of Algorithm 2 to find $\hblambda$ is implemented through the function \texttt{hjkb} in the package \texttt{dfoptim}, which solves derivative-free optimization problems by Hooke-Jeeves algorithm \citep{hooke1961direct, kelley1999iterative}.
-Various packages are used to fit different classification methods.
+Various packages are used to fit different classification methods and produce estimates for posterior probability $\tp_{Y|X}$.
 These methods include logistic regression (logistic, package \texttt{nnet}), linear discriminant analysis (LDA, package \texttt{MASS}), $k$-nearest neighbors ($k$NN, package \texttt{caret}), non-parametric na\"ive Bayes classifier with Gaussian kernel (NNB, package \texttt{naivebayes}), support vector machines with RBF kernel (SVM, package \texttt{e1071}), and random forest (RF, package \texttt{randomForest}), where the corresponding abbreviations and packages are indicated in the parentheses.
 For $k$NN, the number of nearest neighbors is set to $k = \lfloor \sqrt{n/K} \rfloor$, where $n$ is the training sample size, and $K$ is the number of classes.
-For NNB, the kernel bandwidth is selected based on Silverman's rule of thumb \citep{silverman2018density}.
+For NNB, the kernel bandwidth is selected based on Silverman's rule of thumb \citepapp{silverman2018density}.
 All parameters for SVM are set to default values as suggested in package \texttt{e1071}.
 For instance, the RBF kernel has the form $\exp\{-\gamma|u-v|\}$ with $\gamma = 1/p$ where $p$ is the number of variables in the data.
 Moreover, the constant of the regularization term in the Lagrange formulation is set to be $1$.
-More details can be found in \cite{david1071}.
+More details can be found in \citeapp{david1071}.
 For RF, all parameters are set to default values as suggested in package \texttt{randomForest}.
 For example, the number of trees is set to be $500$, and the number of variables randomly sampled as candidates at each split is set to be $\lfloor \sqrt{p} \rfloor$ where $p$ is the number of variables in the data.
-More details are available in \cite{liaw2002classification}.
-In simulations, we vary the training sample size $n$ from 1000 to 9000 with an increment of 2000, and the test sample size is fixed as 20,000.
-Each setting in simulations and real data studies is repeated 500 times.
+More details are available in \citeapp{liaw2002classification}.